Weeknight BBQ Chicken Nachos

 The easiest way to cook the chicken for this dish is just to poach it in some softly simmering water.
 Get a big pot of water boiling and add a few pinches of salt.
 Once it’s simmering, add the chicken and cook, covered, for about 15 minutes or until the chicken is completely cooked through.

 The good news about poaching chicken like this is that it’s basically impossible to overcook it.
 It’ll be nice and tender no matter what.
 Once it’s done, let the chicken cool for a bit before trying to handle it.
+Again, you can use a rotisserie chicken and shred it for even easier nacho prep.

 As an aside, this chicken could be used for a number of things besides nachos (which is good because you’ll probably have leftovers).
 You could make a BBQ chicken sandwich with it, or a quesadilla, or a pizza… you get the idea.